freifunk-gluon/gluon/docs/user/site.rst

   setting the *preserve* option of a peer to ``1`` in UCI.

-  **Note:** It may be interesting to include the package *gluon-iptables-clamp-mss-to-pmtu* in the build when using *gluon-mesh-babel* to work around ICMP black holes on the internet.
+  **Note:** It may be interesting to include the package *gluon-iptables-clamp-mss-to-pmtu* in the build when using *gluon-mesh-olsrd* to work around ICMP black holes on the internet.

   ::